 Well, we saw Brooklyn by night!
 And it was not that scary than expected … Haha, after all these Brooklyn stories and crime thrillers I’ve seen … Probably, when it’s not dark outside it would be different, who knows!

 Some cool facts about Brooklyn:

-- Brooklyn was settled by Dutch people during the 16th century and it was firstly called “Breuckelen”, which means “Broken Land” in Dutch.
+- Brooklyn was settled by Dutch people during the 16th century and it was first called “Breuckelen”, which means “Broken Land” in Dutch.

 - Till the year of 1898, Brooklyn was a separate city and not part of New York City.
 This happening, the merge of Brooklyn with New York, was called by many residents “The Great Mistake of 1898”.

-- Brooklyn has ca 50 km of waterfront.
+- Brooklyn has about 50 km of waterfront.

 - Some Brooklyn’s invitations are the Twizzlers Candy, Deep-Fried Twinkie, Sweet & Low Sweetener, Teddy bears, the first Bank Credit Card (Flatbush National Ban), as well as the first roller coaster in America.

 - Some of the Brooklyn’s nicknames are the “Kings County” and “Borough of Homes and Churches.”